nicholas-long/environment/zet/20230925055222/README.md

-zet/20230916125222/README.md:- [ ] clean up scripts with relative path issues zet/20230921220840/README.md:- [ ] i could just copy most of these in to a card here and fix up all the relative paths zet/20230921220840/README.md:- [ ] the collection of docker scripts is not fully converted yet zet/20230921220840/README.md:- [ ] the collection of git scripts is not fully converted yet zet/20230922214602/README.md:- [ ] fuzzy file search for opening and editing multiple files, any files in any directory zet/20230925001420/README.md:- [ ] update and fix any relative paths or kb references zet/20230925054339/README.md:- [ ] copy in more information from my zk
+zet/20230916125222/README.md:- [ ] clean up scripts with relative path issues zet/20230921220840/README.md:- [ ] i could just copy most of these in to a card here and fix up all the relative paths zet/20230921220840/README.md:- [ ] the collection of docker scripts is not fully converted yet zet/20230922214602/README.md:- [ ] fuzzy file search for opening and editing multiple files, any files in any directory zet/20230925001420/README.md:- [ ] update and fix any relative paths or kb references zet/20230925054339/README.md:- [ ] copy in more information from my zk